A Kind of Murder

-A Kind of Murder is a 2016 American mystery thriller film, directed by Andy Goddard from a screenplay by Susan Boyd.
-It is based upon the 1954 Patricia Highsmith novel The Blunderer.
+A Kind of Murder is an American murder mystery and psychological thriller directed by Andy Goddard from a screenplay by Susan Boyd based upon the 1954 Patricia Highsmith novel The Blunderer.
 It stars Patrick Wilson, Jessica Biel, Vincent Kartheiser, Haley Bennett, and Eddie Marsan.
-The film had its world premiere at the Tribeca Film Festival on April 17, 2016.

-The film was released in the United States on December 16, 2016, by Magnolia Pictures.
+The film had its world premiere at the Tribeca Film Festival on April 17, 2016 and was released in the United States on December 16, 2016, by Magnolia Pictures.